microsoft/CNTK/Examples/Image/Classification/ConvNet/BrainScript/README.md

 `cntk configFile=ConvNet_CIFAR10_DataAug.cntk`

-As seen in the cntk configuration file [ConvNet_CIFAR10_DataAug.cntk](./ConvNet_CIFAR10_DataAug.cntk), we use a fixed crop ratio of `0.8` and scale the image to `32x32` pixels for training.
-Since all training images are pre-padded to `40x40` pixels, effectively we only perfrom translation transform without scaling.
+As seen in the CNTK configuration file [ConvNet_CIFAR10_DataAug.cntk](./ConvNet_CIFAR10_DataAug.cntk), we use a fixed crop ratio of `0.8` and scale the image to `32x32` pixels for training.
+Since all training images are pre-padded to `40x40` pixels, effectively we only perform translation transform without scaling.
 The accuracy of the network on test data is around `14%`, which is a lot better than the previous model.